k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Hardware/2_All_Environments/04_Requirements and Prerequisites for Hybrid On-premise Kubernetes Installation.md

 >   For test and POT Environment domain and certificates can be provided by K2view.

 * A user with sudo privilege to run the script.
-* Kubernetes/Docker images (will be provided by K2view)
+* Kubernetes/Docker images (will be provided by K2view, Depend on the required projects)
 * FW access to GitHub and K2view Cloud manager at port 443 (https).
 * Mailbox ID and Cloud manager URL (will be provided be K2view) to be used by Kubernetes module K2view-agent (more explanation below)